gbajaj/reelly/README.md

 ## 🚦 Pre-configured UI States

-To accelerate your UI development, basic **Jetpack Compose UI components** are provided to handle common data fetching states.
+Basic **Jetpack Compose UI components** are provided to handle common data fetching states.
 These components offer a starting point for:

 * **Initial State:** What the screen looks like before any data is loaded.
 * **Loading State:** Showing a progress indicator while data is being fetched.
 * **Error State:** Displaying an error message if the network request fails.
 * **Success State:** Ready for you to implement the actual data display (e.g., your list of items).
 * **Retry State:** A mechanism to re-attempt data fetching after an error.

-These foundational UI elements mean you can jump straight into binding your fetched data to the UI.

 -----
 ## Detailed project stucture